 Categories

 Our beloved Tooth Fairy was inspired by the legend of the mouse combined with legends from Europe of a good fairy that originated in fairy tales.
 In about 1927, a book made our current idea of the Tooth Fairy popular in America.

-We invite you to call Pell City Dental Center PC today to learn more and to schedule your next visit with our dentist in Pell City, Alabama.
+We invite you to call Pell City Dental today to learn more and to schedule your next visit with our dentist in Pell City, Alabama.
 Dr. Scott Barnett and our team are dedicated to serving you and your family.

+Categories